 - When I drove my 2WD pickup, I kept a small plastic bucket of ice melt.
 Came in handy with the shovel to get me out of the occasional small incline that was icy.
 Could work well for FWD cars, too.
 (I really did not like driving my 2WD truck in the snowy areas if I could avoid it..even in town!)

-- A friend has tow straps in his vehicle in case someone with the non-stock 4WD vehicle needs to tow him out! 🙂
+- Two recovery straps in the vehicle and d-rings in case someone with the non-stock 4WD vehicle needs to get you out! 🙂

 - Just in case your battery is weak from cold (or leaving lights on) : Jumper cables.
 Better yet, invest in a battery jumper.
 A good one with adequate CCA rating, depending on your needs, is ~$100+/-.
 Good if you go solo or to more remote trailheads.
 There may not be someone to give you a jump.
 With an adapter, can even charge your phone and power a camp light, etc. for when the power goes out at home.